MrAnderson1971/MovieTracker/README.md

 # CPSC 304 Project: Group 19

-Back-end files adapted from the JavasScript demo project
+Back-end files and starting scripts adapted from the JavaScript demo project